-More than 26 million Americans—one in nine adults—have kidney disease.
+More than 37 million Americans—one in seven adults—have kidney disease.
 Millions more are at increased risk for getting it, and most don’t know it.
 Kidney disease can be found and treated early to prevent more serious kidney disease and other complications.

 The National Kidney Foundation (NKF) recommends three simple tests to check for kidney disease: